BaseCase/trello2markdown/README.md

 ## Dev notes
-* I'm choosing not to use `browserify` here so that it's easy to host this on Github.
+* I'm choosing not to use something like `browserify` here so that it's easy to host this on Github.
+The result is that there are more responsibilities in `t2m.js` than I'd normally put in one file, but that's on purpose.